top of page

 Buddy Saunders

-We are proud to welcome back Buddy Saunders from MyComicShop.com this year!
+We are proud to welcome back BUDDY SAUNDERS from MyComicShop.com this year!
 Saunders started out in the world of fanzines.
 As part of the "Texas Trio" (with Larry Herndon and Howard Keltner) Saunders published the fanzine Star-Studded Comics from 1963–1972.
 It featured early work by George R. R. MartinGrass GreenJim StarlinRoy ThomasSam GraingerAlan WeissDave CockrumMike VosburgBiljo White, and Keltner, among others, and featured the early appearances of Dr. Weird, Xal-Kor, Wildman and The Eye.
 Saunders' cover for its second issue won an Alley Award in the amateur division in 1963.
 In addition, during this period Saunders was a regular contributor (as an artist) to the seminal comic book fanzine Rocket's Blast Comicollector.

 Saunders operated his own mail order service starting in 1961.
 He owned and operated Lone Star Comics, a chain of seven Texas comic book stores founded in 1977.
 With the sale of the Lone Star comic book store chain in 2013, Mr. Saunders and his family now operate the online Lone Star Comics, www.mycomicshop.com